Top 25 best roguelikes and roguelites for iPhone and iPad (iOS)

 Void Tyrant is a colourful deck building game build on solid roguelike foundations.
-At the heart of it, it is a game of interstellar Blackjack.
+At the heart of it, it is interstellar Blackjack.
 But as you keep playing, you will aim to draw higher than your space alien foes without going bust.

-In this game you'll have artifacts to collect, blueprints and ships to unlock, and that's only the chill part of the game.
+In Void Tyrant you'll have artifacts to collect, blueprints and ships to unlock, and that's only the chill part of the game.
 The intensity of it comes from the actual card battles that will leave you in awe from time to time.
 They get surprisingly challenging, even to the most seasoned TCG players - that's because of its roguelite approach.Download Void Tyrant

-Make sure to read our Steredenn review to see why this bullet hell roguelite is such an appealing game to many.
-To us, it's fascinated us through sheer action and no bull in between.
-It's all an action game junkie needs!Download Steredenn
+Make sure to read our Steredenn review to see why this bullet hell roguelite is so appealing to many.
+It has fascinated us through sheer action and no bull in between.
+It's all that a regular action game junkie needs!Download Steredenn

 The developer of Card Crawl, ENYO and Card Thief has produced this exquisite turn-based swiping puzzler.
 Move a mouse around a randomly arranged 4x4 grid, vanquishing clockwork enemies.